vipwangtian/consul/website/source/docs/guides/acl.html.md

 #### Configure the Anonymous Token (Optional)

 The anonymous token is created during the bootstrap process, `consul acl bootstrap`.
 It is implicitly used if no token is supplied.
-In this section we updating the existing token with an newly created policy.
+In this section we will update the existing token with a newly created policy.

 At this point ACLs are bootstrapped with ACL agent tokens configured, but there are no other policies set up.
 Even basic operations like `consul members` will be restricted